 - Retired US military field-grade officer; graduate of the USAF Air Command and Staff College

 Over time my perspective on war has changed drastically.
-I’ve held views ranging all the way from flag-waving hawk (like John McCain) to being a vegetarian pacifist (Gandhi).
+I’ve held views ranging all the way from flag-waving hawk (like John Bolton) to being a vegetarian pacifist (Gandhi).
 Now, I hold both extremes at the same time, as you’ll see below.